farrakhb/sparta-coursepreparation/README.md

 > ⚠️**WARNING:** The CodeSchool and Linux Academy courses are pretty tough.
 It's far better that you get comfortable with everything else than try to push yourself too far – your run the risk of forgetting the more important stuff.

-If you do sign up for either of these, we'd sugest:
+If you do sign up for either of these, we'd suggest:

 * _CodeSchool_
     * **Front-end Foundations** and **Formations** - for anyone